 On February 15, 2005, Boston College launched three new webcams that offer a broad view of campus life.
 The cameras feature a view of Shea Field and the Boston skyline, the Lower Live dining hall in Corcoran Commons, and the Campus Green, Boston College’s most trafficked plot of ground, commonly as the Dustbowl.

-In 2007, Boston College added a new webcam to the top of Yawkey Athletics Center that offers views of Higgins Stairs and 21 Campanella Way.
+In 2007, Boston College added a new webcam to the top of Yawkey Athletics Center that offers views of Higgins Stairs and Maloney Hall.